 My name is J. A. Whye (most people call me Jay).
 I created computer games back in the days of the Apple II and at some point “strayed” off that path.
 Now I’m too old and too poor to switch careers back, but I still want to create my own games, so I’m going to make time for that to happen.

 What’s intensely cool is that I stumbled upon a framework that makes creating your own mobile game so fast you won’t believe it.
-It’s called Corona SDK and it’s by the fine folks at Corona Labs.
+It’s called Solar2D and it’s a community-led project that’s completely free and open source (MIT license).
 Check out the Videos section of this site for some samples that will blow you away.
-I liked it so much I created the #1 Corona SDK IDE, Outlaw (previously called Corona Project Manager).

-If you have a lot of time, go ahead and learn the intricacies of Objective-C and Xcode.
-But if you’re strapped for time like I am, but still want to create your own game for the iPhone, iPad, iPod touch, etc., take a close look at Corona SDK.
+If you have a lot of time, go ahead and learn the intricacies of Swift and Xcode, or C# and Unity.
+But if you’re strapped for time like I am, but still want to create your own game for the iPhone, iPad, Android, Win/Mac desktop, TVs, etc., take a close look at Solar2D.

 You’ll be glad you did!

-(Screenshot above is from Crawl Space Games’ “Zombies Ala Mode” made with Corona SDK.)
+(Screenshot above is from Crawl Space Games’ “Zombies Ala Mode” made in the early days with Solar2D.)